syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 ### Field Mapping

 The MailMerge class can automatically maps the merge field names with data source column names during mail merge process.
-Also, you can customize the field mapping when the merge field names in the template document varies with the column names in the data source using MappedFields collection.
+You can also customize the field mapping when the merge field names in the template document varies with the column names in the data source by using MappedFields collection.

-The following code snippet shows how to add mapping when a merge field name in a document and column name in a data source have different names.
+The following code example shows how to add mapping when a merge field name in a document and column name in a data source have different names.

 {% highlight c# %}
 [C#]

-//Open the template document.
+//Opens the template document.

 WordDocument document = new WordDocument("Template.docx");

-//Create data source
+//Creates data source

 string[] fieldNames = new string[] { "Emp_Id_InDataSource", "Name_InDataSource", "Phone_InDataSource", "City_InDataSource" };